Solar Eclipse Corona

 ECLIPSE SEGURO Criterion Standard Requirement Status of "Medical King" Infraction Detail

-01. Lab Report Valid test issued by an accredited lab in the EU. ❌ Non-Compliant Certificate issued by POCE (lab in China, not accredited in the EU for this purpose).
+01. Laboratory Report Valid test issued by an accredited laboratory in the EU. ❌ Non-compliant Certificate issued by POCE (a laboratory in China, not accredited in the EU for this purpose).

-02. Identification & Model Clear manufacturer info, CE mark, and matching model. ❌ Non-Compliant The QR code in the manual leads to no information.
+02. Identification and Model Clear manufacturer information, CE mark, and matching model. ❌ Non-compliant The QR code in the manual leads to no information.
 False marketing claims ("NASA Approved").

-03. European Representative Authorized Representative registered in the EU (for non-EU manufacturers). ❌ Non-Compliant Total absence of legal representative data in Europe on the manual or packaging.
+03. European Representative Authorized Representative registered in the EU (for non-EU manufacturers). ❌ Non-compliant Total absence of a legal representative's data in Europe on the manual or packaging.

 Detailed Analysis of Irregularities